-Contractual rental revenue, recoveries from tenants, other income from operations, available cash balances and draws on our Unsecured Line of Credit are our principal sources of capital used to pay operating expenses, debt service, recurring capital expenditures and the minimum distribution required to enable Boston Properties, Inc. to maintain its REIT qualification.
+Contractual rental revenue, recoveries from tenants, other income from operations, available cash balances and draws on our Operating Partnership's Unsecured Line of Credit are our principal sources of capital used to pay operating expenses, debt service, recurring capital expenditures and the minimum distribution required to enable us to maintain our REIT qualification.
 We seek to maximize income from our existing properties by maintaining quality standards for our properties that promote high occupancy rates and permit increases in rental rates while reducing tenant turnover and controlling operating expenses.
 Our sources of revenue also include third-party fees generated by our property management, leasing, and development and construction businesses, as well as the sale of assets from time to time.
 We believe our revenue, together with our cash balances and proceeds from financing activities, will continue to provide the necessary funds for our short-term liquidity needs.

 Material adverse changes in one or more sources of capital may adversely affect our net cash flows.
 Such changes, in turn, could adversely affect our ability to fund dividends and distributions, debt service payments and tenant improvements.
-In addition, a material adverse change in the cash provided by our operations may affect our ability to comply with the financial covenants under our Unsecured Line of Credit and unsecured senior notes.
+In addition, a material adverse change in the cash provided by our operations may affect our ability to comply with the financial covenants under our Operating Partnership's Unsecured Line of Credit and unsecured senior notes.

-Since January 1, 2012, Boston Properties, Inc. issued an aggregate of 2,347,500 shares of its common stock under its "at the market" ("ATM") stock offering program for gross proceeds of approximately \$249.8 million and net proceeds of approximately \$247.2 million.
-Boston Properties, Inc. contributed the net proceeds from such sales to us in exchange for a number of OP Units equal to the number of shares issued.
-Boston Properties, Inc.'s ATM stock offering program provides it with the ability to sell from time to time up to an aggregate of \$600.0 million of its common stock through sales agents for a three-year period.
+Since January 1, 2012, we issued an aggregate of 2,347,500 shares of our common stock under our "at the market" ("ATM") stock offering program for gross proceeds of approximately \$249.8 million and net proceeds of approximately \$247.2 million.
+Our ATM stock offering program provides us with the ability to sell from time to time up to an aggregate of \$600.0 million of our common stock through sales agents for a three-year period.
 As of November 2, 2012, approximately \$305.3 million remained available for issuance under this ATM program.
 We intend to use the net proceeds from the sales for general business purposes, which may include investment opportunities and debt reduction.
 Pending such uses, we may invest the net proceeds in short-term, interest-bearing securities.

-On August 29, 2012, in connection with our acquisition of 680 Folsom Street, we issued 1,588,100 Series Four Preferred Units having a per unit liquidation preference of \$50 and the right to receive quarterly distributions of \$0.25 per unit for an aggregate value of approximately \$79.4 million.
+On August 29 2012, in connection with our acquisition of 680 Folsom Street, our Operating Partnership issued 1,588,100 Series Four Preferred Units of limited partnership interest having a per unit liquidation preference of \$50 and the right to receive quarterly distributions of \$0.25 per unit for an aggregate value of approximately \$79.4 million.
 An aggregate of 366,573 of such units were redeemed on August 31, 2012.